 - When registering, please ensure that you provide the name of the person who will be attending the course, along with a CURRENT AND COMPLETE mailing address; failure to do so may lead to a significant delay in receiving your certificate

 - You must provide CSA-certified footwear.
+They can be either steel toed or safety-toed, and must have over-the-ankle coverage.
+These requirements must be met or will result in an automatic fail.
 All additional safety gear will be provided.

 - Being a TCP is a physical job.
 You must be in good physical shape, able to stand for long periods of time, and able to see and hear possibly dangerous situations clearly.